Mark Russell: In popular media

 Russell was portrayed by Mark McKinney in a 1996 episode of Saturday Night Live.

 In the NewsRadio episode "The Public Domain" (1997), Phil Hartman's character Bill McNeal is inspired by Russell to start a career as a singing political comedian.
+Lyrics on the episode included "Twinkle, twinkle, Kenneth Starr.
+Whitewater special prosecu-tar."

 In the earlier years of his run of PBS specials, an electronic version of "Yankee Doodle" was used in the opening sequence, which featured animated versions of an eagle, an elephant, and a donkey with Russell, dressed as Uncle Sam, being dragged by its tail marching across the screen.
 In later years, the opening sequence was a montage of a few of Russell's monologues accompanied by a Dixieland jazz arrangement of "The Stars and Stripes Forever".
 A similar arrangement of the song "Happy Days Are Here Again" was used for his entrance and as the closing theme.

 Russell was referenced by Stan Smith's college government professor in the American Dad! episode "Stan Moves to Chicago".
 The professor said they despise comedy, except for Russell's piano routines.

 Russell's musical act was parodied in The Simpsons episode "Mr. Lisa Goes to Washington".